andreaem/Bar-Sign/README.md

 # Bar-Sign
 This is a sign I built for Drom, a bar on Queen st west.
-It uses LED lights to show where the streetcar is

-Basically I got a board wood burned to look like a 70s Eastern Block transit sign and put LED lights on it.
-The wood is balsa, easy to burn and push the LED leds through, but somewhat fragile.
+It uses LED lights to show where the streetcar is.
+The sign is made out of a balsa wood burned sheet framed by stretcher bars for a canvas.
+The balsa wood was easy to burn and push the LED leds through, but somewhat fragile.

 To adjust for your needs wire up a Raspberry PI to the GPIO slots, and then change the eastbound and westbound variables to whatever transit stops you need.